lt-scuolalavoro/suit/README.md

 ## Environment setup
 In order to avoid several possible issues during the setup, it is highly recommended to work on Linux.\
-If you are not on Linux, you can setup a virtual machine, otherwise you can directly jump [here](https://github.com/lt-scuolalavoro/suit#2-install-gcc-and-libmysqlclient).
+If you are not on Linux, you can create a virtual machine, otherwise you can directly jump [here](https://github.com/lt-scuolalavoro/suit#2-install-gcc-and-libmysqlclient).
 ### 1. Set the virtual machine up
 #### Download required resources
 1. Download and install [Virtual Box](https://www.virtualbox.org/wiki/Downloads).